rhayman/ephysiopy/docs/api/ephysiopy/common/spikecalcs/index.rst

       autocorrelogram at the trough between 50-70ms and the peak between 100-140ms over their sum (data is binned into 5ms bins)

+      :returns: The difference of the values at the first peak and trough of the autocorrelogram.
+      :rtype: float

+      .. rubric:: Notes

       Measure used in Cacucci et al., 2004 and Kropff et al 2015